 It’s important to find out how old the boiler is and how regularly it’s been serviced.
 The previous owner or your estate agent should be able to tell you.
 If it’s due a service, always use a Gas Safe registered engineer.

-If there’s a cold water tank in the attic, make sure it’s clean and that it has a lid fitted.
+If there’s a cold water tank in the attic, make sure it’s clean, has a lid fitted and is adequately insulated.

 Tell-tale signs to look out for are loss of pressure, rust, water stains on the walls, floors or carpets, or mould on ceilings and walls.